UAE announces Dh2 billion fund to help repair rain-damaged homes

 “The severity of the weather situation was unprecedented.
 But we are a country that learns from every experience and develops itself,” said Sheikh Mohammed as he chaired a Cabinet meeting in Abu Dhabi Wednesday.

-More than 17,000 security and emergency services personnel responded to the aftermath of the rains.
-Thousands of volunteers helped these officials in rescuing those stranded in the floods.
+More than 17,000 security and emergency services personnel responded as the UAE dealt with the aftermath of the rains.
+Thousands of volunteers helped these officials in rescuing those stranded in the floods, managing traffic and getting essentials to those unable to leave their homes.

 He highlighted the positives of the heaviest rainfall on record.
 “Our dams are full, our valleys flowed and our groundwater reserves swelled.
 We learned lessons in dealing with severe rains and boosted our readiness so that we are more prepared for the future,” the Vice-President added.